 Sewing and Healing

 I'm not sure when I first connected-the-dots between sewing and healing, but the connection is certainly there.
 Sewing can be a form of meditation if you approach it right.
 I don't find sewing on the sewing machine especially comforting, but I'm sure some people do.
-I prefer stitching by hand.
+I prefer stitching by hand for my own stitching therapy.
 Concentrating on the needle in hand helps to free the mind from troubled or chaotic thoughts.
 If the project you are working on is not too complicated the mindless repetitiveness of making the stitches can be very relaxing.
 And when the project is done you will have a handmade item that was created with your healing hands.
 Hands are wonderful tools of healing.
 You knew that, right?

 I'm currently crocheting a tote (see photo above), the pattern is simply row after row of SC (single crochet) using a double strand of yarn.
 I haven't decided yet if I will keep the tote for myself or give it away to someone else.
 Either way, I'm enjoying the healing process of putting my heart to the task of making it.
 It might be fun to a belong to a knitting circle for socializing and making some heart-connections with other nurturing women -- but for now I'm enjoying sewing by myself.